 Laurel oaks are taller than live oaks, growing 65-80 feet tall, with some growing up to 130 feet.
 Their leaves are distinctive with a narrow, tapered, oval shape and raised veins.
 When found in a deep forest, the bark is often a dark brown with a smooth texture.
 In some areas, lichen covers the laurel trunks, making them appear lighter and gray-silver.

-Laurel oaks grow faster than live oaks, but live oaks have a longer.
+Laurel oaks grow faster than live oaks, but live oaks live longer.
 While a healthy laurel oak can live up to 150 years, live oaks can live far longer.

-Laurel oaks and live oaks are difficult to tell apart in urban settings due to pruning habits and growth restrictions.
+Due to pruning habits and growth restrictions, Laurel oaks and live oaks are difficult to tell apart in urban settings.
 Hurricanes and extreme weather can also affect the trees’ leaf-shedding patterns, making them appear deciduous.